dgkf/DataFramesMeta.jl/EXPERIMENTS.md

     density
 ```

-`SymbolContexts.jl` exposes only a single function that need to be implemented
+`SymbolContexts.jl` exposes only a single function that needs to be implemented
 for a new `DataType` to extend its symbolic syntax such that these expressions
 can be evaluated with the new `DataType`, namely `sym()` and optionally
 `syms_in_context()`.